|Prep Time: 20 minutes||Cook time: 50 minutes||Serves: 4|

 - Cut all the vegetables.
 (Remember, sweet potatoes are very hard on knives, and honing your knife before and after cutting it is important.
 See our tips on saving time and saving money.)

 - Add all the vegetables but the sweet potato, one by one, to a sauce pan and cook over high heat.
 Add water (or broth) as necessary to keep vegetables from burning.
-We usually put mushrooms in first, followed by onions, broccoli, and then the rest of the vegetables.
+We usually put onions and garlic first, followed by the mushrooms, broccoli, and then the rest of the vegetables.

 - Mix all the sauce ingredients together in a large measuring cup.
 Once mixed thoroughly, pour the sauce over the vegetables, maintaining a simmer.
 Add an additional one cup of water along, and add the sweet potato cubes.